 If you purchased your plan from the federal exchange (HealthCare.gov), please call them at 800-318-2596.

 Yes, you can schedule one-time payments up to 30 days in advance of the current bill's due date.
 Scheduled recurring payments cannot extend beyond the current bill's due date.

-Yes.Go to the left side of the web page and click Payment History.
-You can view the pending payments from this screen and cancel a scheduled payment as needed to then submit a new payment.
+Yes.
+Log in to your account and visit Payment History.
+You can view the pending payments and cancel a scheduled payment as needed to then submit a new payment.